-Kernel patch protection in the x64-based versions of Microsoft Windows Server 2003 SP1, Microsoft Windows XP, and later versions of Microsoft Windows for x64-based systems protects code and critical structures in the Windows kernel from modification by unknown code or data.
-This paper answers frequently asked questions about kernel patch protection in Windows.
+Kernel patch protection in the x64-based versions of Microsoft Windows Server 2003 with Service Pack 1 (SP1), Microsoft Windows XP, and later versions of Microsoft Windows for x64-based systems protects code and critical structures in the Windows kernel from modification by unknown code or data.
+This topic answers frequently asked questions about kernel patch protection in Windows.

 Q: What is kernel patching?

 Kernel patching is the practice of using internal system calls and other unsupported mechanisms to modify or replace code or critical structures in the kernel of the Microsoft Windows operating system with unknown code or data.
 "Unknown code or data" is any code or data that is not provided by Microsoft as part of the Windows kernel.